likhonsexikh/sheikh/README.md

-# sheikh

 #  Sheikh LLM – Lightweight AI for Structured Documents

 **Sheikh** is a compact, high-performance language model designed for on-device inference, optimized for structured documents like XML, MDX, and Markdown.
 With a footprint under 300MB, it's ideal for edge devices and local development environments.